-We can use our hand to show what happens to our brain.
-Our fingers are our upstairs brain and our thumb and our palm is our downstairs brain (thinking) and downstairs (emotion) brain work Our brain works best when the upstairs upstairs and downstairs brain talking to each
+upstairs brain and our thumb and our palm is our downstairs brain (thinking) and downstairs (emotion) brain work together by sending messages to each other.
+Our brain works best when the upstairs other again so that our upstairs brain can calm upstairs brain to hug our downstairs brain! our downstairs brain down.
+We need our upstairs and downstairs brain talking to each